kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 If the value is non-zero, then the least significant 8 bits indicates the peer's preferred priority scheme, the second least significant 8 bits indicates the peer's second choice, and so on.
 This allows expressing support for 4 schemes in HTTP/2 and 7 in HTTP/3.
+If the value is non-zero, all 8 bit scheme identifiers MUST NOT be 0.

 In HTTP/2, the setting SHOULD appear in the first SETTINGS frame and peers MUST NOT process the setting if it's received multiple times in order to